TiBarification/SCPDiscord-LabAPI/docs/Languages.md

+# Languages and message overriding

-# Switching to another included language
+## Switching to another included language

 There are several languages included in the plugin dll.
 The current languages are:
 * English (default)
 * Ukrainian
 * Russian
-* Chinese (Simplified)
+* Simplified Chinese
 * Italian

 You can choose which language you want to use by setting the config entry `settings.language` to the name of the language file in all lower-case.
 You can find the language files in `SCPDiscord/Languages` in your plugin directory.

-# Overriding specific messages
+## Overriding specific messages

 Use the `overrides.yml` file to override specific entries from the normal language files.